JitendraCh-Kore/pms-injectable-docs/README.md

 <br/>

 # Implementation
-It's an easy, convenient and effortless implementation of PMS Injectable App.
-Pick My Solar application can only be delivered to `<pms-injectable>` HTML tag.
-To get the Pick My Solar application, add `<pms-injectable>` tag inside `<body>` wherever you want the application to appear.
+It's an easy, convenient and effortless implementation.
+Pick My Solar Application can only deliver to `<pms-injectable>` HTML tag.
+You need to add `<pms-injectable>` tag inside `<body>` wherever you want the application to appear.
 This tag will automatically adjust the `height` and `width` based on the container’s `height` and `width`.
 So it’s recommended to use this inside a `<div>` with specific `height` and `width`.
->Note: Anything placed inside `<pms-injectable></pms-injectable>` will be ignored.
+>Note: Anything placed inside the `<pms-injectable></pms-injectable>` tag, will be ignored.

 ## PMS Injectable Script URL

-The only script can render the entire PMS Injectable application to your website/app.
+This script can render the entire PMS Injectable application to your website/app.

 > Script URL : https://codebase.pickmysolar.com/pms.js